Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 ## Document History

+- 2025-12-23 Added two categories of poll messages:
+    - contact update primary/secondary email - which are used, if a change of primary/secondary email needs to be confirmed.
+    - contact update verification - which are used, if a contact needs a mandatory verification of id and/or data (currently data only includes email)
 - 2025-10-07 Corrected the current host create/update messages to reflect that is now possible to use a REG-handle as a name server manager.
 - 2025-09-03 Corrected typo in the current message for contact update.
 - 2025-03-10 The document has been restructured: